dirckvdende/dirckvdende.github.io/collections/_posts/2025-11-13-5-algorithm-problems-for-a-brain-workout.md

 ## One Billion Coins - ★★★★

-Suppose you toss a billion (1,000,000,000) coins in sequence, with a 50/50 chance of it landing on heads/tails.
+Suppose you toss a billion (1,000,000,000) coins in sequence, with a 50/50 chance of any coin landing on heads/tails.
 What is the chance the coins will land on heads 30 times in a row, at some point during all of your throws?

 Note that the probability of two heads in a row when tossing three coins is 3/8, since there are three combinations where two heads land in a row: HHH, HHT, THH.